Kimmie Meissner: 2004–2005 season

 Meissner worked on a triple Axel jump early in the 2004–2005 season and had started to land them in August 2004, but had to take a two-month break from training the element due to a slight back injury.
 Her free skating program, however, included seven other triple jumps.
 Her "personal goal" for the season was to make all her moves larger and "to do skating so the people in the nosebleed sections could see what I was doing".

-She begun the season at the Junior Grand Prix Courchevel in France, coming in second place in both the short program and free skate, coming in second place overall.
+She began the season at the Junior Grand Prix Courchevel in France, coming in second place in both the short program and free skate, coming in second place overall.
 At her second Grand Prix assignment, 2004 Skate Long Beach, she again came in second place, behind Mao Asada from Japan.
 She finished in second place after the short program, earning 46.33 points.
 She had difficulty with her triple Lutz-double toe loop combination, falling out of her Lutz jump and making a turn before her double toe loop.
 She also had difficulty with her triple loop, which was scored as a double jump, but the program had good flow, nice spins, and a double Axel.
 She also came in second place after the free skate; she completed a triple flip, followed by a triple Lutz-triple toe loop combination, but popped her loop jump.
 She went on to complete a triple Salchow, a good triple Lutz, and a downgraded double flip-double toe loop combination.
 She earned 87.40 points for the free skating program, and 133.73 points overall.

 Meissner's two second-place finishes earned her a spot, for the second year in a row, in the Junior Grand Prix final in Helsinki.
 She finished in third place, despite a "poor short program" due to a popped triple Lutz that put her in seventh place.
 She later said that her Lutz "was really wacky" the entire week, although she performed two of them in her free skating program, including one in a combination, and came back to finish in second place in the free skate and third place overall.